plotly/academy/_react/part-1.md

 </body>
 ```

-If you try opening the `index.html` file in your browser now, you'll see an error in your console saying something like "require is undefined".
+If you try opening the `index.html` file in your browser now, you'll see an error in your console saying something like "unexpected character import".
 This is because we haven't transpiled our JavaScript files with Browserify yet – lets do that!
 Run this command in your terminal:

 ```sh
 $ browserify main.js -o bundle.js